FelixdelasPozas/SimpleHasher/readme.md

 You can also drag files from the explorer and drop in the main dialog.
 If the file is a SUMS file (that contains hashes for some files) the application will automatically change to "check mode" and check them.
 Otherwise the files are added to the list of files to compute hashes.

+The hash computations are done using multiple cores, either specified by the user or all available in the system.

 ## Options
 From the configuration dialog several options can be modified:
 * Hash representations (uppercase or lowercase, break with spaces or compact, in a single or several lines).